andrewguy/Training/workshops/Intro_to_Python/lessons/04_imports-and-packages.md

 `from sklearn import datasets`

-You can also provide an alias for an imported package:
+You can also provide an alias for an imported package using the `import ... as ...` syntax:

 `import numpy as np`